Cosmodude/Obs_Astronomy_Lab/Readme.md

     others are optional

     Get stars using DAO finder and Query
-    Drop nearby ones first, then match (get reference stars) get reference stars
+    Drop nearby ones first, then match
+    get reference stars from these
-    then photometry for
+    then photometry for them